 In addition to an advanced educational degree, other knowledge, skills, and abilities are also critical to individuals considering a career as a professional local government manager.
 These include: human resource management, communication, financial analysis, staff facilitation, and strategic planning.
 Technology literacy is also an important skill set.
 Just imagine being the person overseeing the upgrade of an IT system for an entire community!

 Many city, town, and county managers begin their careers in local government as a management or budget analyst.
 This experience allows them to become familiar with the inner workings of local government and prepares them for a smooth transition into a top-level management position.

+No catch.
 On average, city, town, and county managers can earn between $90,000 and $110,000.
 Managers also enjoy excellent benefits, including deferred compensation, and employment contract, and sometimes even a car or automobile expenses.
 Combine all this with the ability to make a difference and the dynamic, ever-changing nature of the work, and you’ve got a job that lets you make a difference without making a financial sacrifice.